nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 When writing drivers, you may wish to follow the recommended steps for app module development (planning, talking to vendors, user test, etc.).
 However, since drivers require intimate knowledge of hardware and/or software, you should spend more time on testing your driver.
 This is more so if you are writing a driver for a braille display which can send arbitrary commands (braille commands, routing buttons, etc.).

+## Enhancers

+An enhancer is a module that helps certain groups of users use computers more efficiently.
+These may include cursor tracking, magnification, and other enhancements.

+Currently NVDA can provide assistance through vision enhancement providers.
+A vision enhancement provider is an enhancer that allows people with low vision or sight use computers effectively by working in tandem with NVDA.
+Enhancements may include cursor highlighting, screen curtain effect, and magnifying parts of the screen.
+These enhancers are stored under "visionEnhancementProviders" folder and defined as a "VisionEnhancementProvider" class which inherits from "vision.providerBase.VisionEnhancementProvider".

+Note: because only one enhancer is supported at this time, we will refer to vision enhancement provider in the sections below.

+### Enhancer components

+An enhancer such as vision enhancement provider will look similar to a combination of a global plugin and a driver (see above sections for explanations).
+For the most part, components used for drivers are applicable.
+These include:

+* Enhancer identifier: a camel-case string such as "screenCurtain" that uniquely identifies this enhancer.
+* Friendly name: the name that'll appear under Vision dialog.
+* Supported enhancements: a frozen set of enhancement roles this provider will introduce..
+* Startup check: a routine that will ensure NVDA is running on a specific environment where the enhancer would be most helpful, such as ehcking for a specific Windows release.
+* Startup and shutdown: a class constructor that instructs the enhancer to come online and a "termiante" method that shuts it down.
+* Event registrar: if an enhancer wishes to respond to various actions performed by users, it can specify follow-up actions.

+### A Few important things to remember before, during and after enhancer development

+* Be sure to talk to users planning to use your enhancer.
+For vision enhancement providers, make sure the enhancements are indeed what users want.
+* Test your enhancers with many users to make sure it is working correctly.

+### Typical enhancer development steps

+When writing enhancers such as vision enhancement providers, you may wish to follow the recommended steps for driver and global plugin development (planning, talking to users, user test, etc.).
+As these modules will affect NVDA experience globally (even when switching configuration profiles), make sure the enhancer does not degrade user experience for people not needing it.

 ## Sharing your add-on and experience with others

 Once you've finished developing your add-ons, you might want to share your code with others.
 Along the way, you might contribute your know-how so others may benefit from your experiences.